Coronavirus: First case in New Zealand after person arrives from Iran

-A person from Iran has become the first case of coronavirus in New Zealand.
+A person who has recently travelled to Iran has become the first confirmed case of coronavirus in New Zealand.

 Prime Minister Jacinda Ardern confirmed the news speaking to media in Sydney today.